-Every year, around 130 volunteers give their time to assist the Park Authority with some of Snowdonia's biggest challenges.
+Every year, around 130 volunteers give their time to assist the Park Authority with some of Eryri's biggest challenges.

 A report has shown increased levels of microplastics on some parts of Yr Wyddfa.
 These levels are caused by litter pollution.

-Snowdonia National Park Wardens often work on the frontlines of campaigns that address the challenges facing Snowdonia.
+Eryri National Park Wardens often work on the frontlines of campaigns that address the challenges facing Eryri.
 Their duties can range from daily engagement with National Park communities to landscape restoration and protection.